 Held in conjunction with the Joint 2019 8th International Conference on Informatics, Electronics & Vision (ICIEV) and

-Eastern Washington University, Washington State University, and Gonzaga University, in cooperation with SIAM, will co-host the Data Science and Image Analysis Conference of the Pacific Northwest on April 27 and 28, 2019, at Eastern Washington University in Cheney, Washington.
 The first day will have professionals from industry, government, and academia in the fields of data science and image analysis come together, along with students and post-doctoral researchers, to collaborate on open problems through short talks, in-depth group discussions, and breakout sessions.
 The second day will consist of professional development activities for students and junior researchers, and will feature presentations from members of this group, with direct feedback provided from professionals.
 Workshops will be offered as a practical and theoretical introduction to these disciplines, and panel discussions will provide timely career advice.
 Organizations from across the Pacific Northwest will be on-site to speak with students interested in pursuing careers in data science and image analysis.
-There will be two plenary talks and approximately 30 invited talks on open problems, with a breakout session for each.
-Discussion topics will include topological data analysis, bioinformatics, learning from remote sensing data, financial & economic prediction, image segmentation and filtering in biomedical imaging, hyperspectral imaging, pattern recognition, shape analysis, and image reconstruction.
+There will be a plenary talk shared with an IEEE event and approximately 30 invited talks on open problems, with a breakout session for each.
+Possible topics include topological data analysis, bioinformatics, learning from remote sensing data, financial & economic prediction, image segmentation and filtering in biomedical imaging, hyperspectral imaging, pattern recognition, shape analysis, image reconstruction, and more.

 The conference will promote close collaborations on current and ongoing areas of research through a highly interactive and open format, with discussions taking place in larger groups and in smaller breakout sessions.
 These sessions will also provide a unique opportunity for students and junior researchers to participate and will hopefully encourage future collaborations among researchers after the conference.